-Smith scored 42 points and the Cardinals cruised to a 94-65 victory over Houston on Friday in the semifinals of the conference’s inaugural tournament.
+Smith scored a career-best 42 points and the fifth-ranked Cardinals coasted to a 94-65 victory over the Cougars in the semifinals of the inaugural American Athletic Conference tournament Friday night.

 Smith shot 14 for 22 from the field and 5 for 7 from 3-point range.
 His final points came on a three-point play where he hit a reverse layup and converted the ensuing free throw.